-The Laker Ice Hockey team has won five national championships (including two at the NAIA level) and competes in the Central Collegiate Hockey Association.
+The Laker Ice Hockey team has won five national championships (including two at the NAIA level) and competes in the Western Collegiate Hockey Association.
 More than a dozen Lakers have gone on to play in the National Hockey League.

 Living on Campus Questions